Should I Sell My Stuff or Move It With Me? Decide in 5 Steps

 Have you ever moved into a new apartment and realized that your bed now barely fits in your bedroom?
 Or decided that your leather couch clashes with your new living room’s aesthetic?

-Before you look at photos of the new space and take measurements of every room.
+As you prep for your long-distance move, look at photos of the new space and take measurements of every room.

 Decide if the old décor will be appropriate, and more importantly, if it will fit.
 There’s no point in lugging your old furniture if you’re just going to toss it when you get there.